0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 In fitness, exercises targeting the rectus abdominis are popular for both aesthetic and functional purposes.
 A strong rectus abdominis not only contributes to the appearance of a defined abdomen but also supports overall core stability, which is essential for athletic performance and injury prevention.
 Typical exercises include crunches, leg raises, and planks, which engage the muscle through flexion and isometric contractions.

 Historically, the rectus abdominis has been a focal point in fitness due to its visible role in the "ideal" physique.
-However, beyond aesthetics, this muscle is vital for everyday movements, protecting internal organs, and aiding in forced exhalation during intense physical activities.
+However, beyond Aesthetics, this muscle is vital for everyday movements, protecting internal organs, and aiding in forced exhalation during intense physical activities.

 Application Areas